Ultrasonic Testing: A Guide

 Ultrasonic thickness measurements can help inspectors find defects such as tiny cracks, gaps, corrosion, or other flaws in materials that are too minute to be seen by other NDT methods.
 It can also be used to find corrosion—if one area is thinner than another, that could be a sign that the area has been corroded, and may require maintenance.

-In addition to metal, UT can also be used to test plastics, composites, and ceramics.
+In addition to metal, an ultrasonic thickness test can be used to test plastics, composites, and ceramics.
 It can also be used to test concrete but the findings may not be as reliable.

 Here are some assets commonly tested using ultrasonic thickness measurement: